 The dining room is the perfect place to get creative and try out a new color scheme, unique wall treatment, statement chandelier, or large piece of artwork.

-Here’s a chic dining room featuring a beautiful mix of neutral tones and natural wood elements.
+Here’s a chic dining room featuring a beautiful mix of neutral tones and natural woven elements.
 I love the spacious yet cozy feeling of this space.

 Try to include durable, beautifully crafted pieces with traceable origins and designs that will become heirlooms rather than landfill fillers.